willvieira/ms_STM-managed/manuscript/manuscript.md

 We integrate the effects of plantation, enrichment planting, harvest, and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.

 We then assess the effectiveness of the four management practices using two complementary approaches that quantify: (i) the transient dynamics under equilibrium and (ii) the forest range shifts on a lattice grid (Figure @fig:concept).
-Transient dynamics are defined as the period a forest stand at equilibrium with its climate conditions takes to reach a new equilibrium after a temperature-increasing disturbance [@Hastings2004].
+Transient dynamics are defined as the period a forest stand takes to reach a new equilibrium after a temperature-increase [@Hastings2004].
 In dynamic models, equilibrium is defined as the absence of change in a state variable over time.
-We simulate an increase in temperature and analyze the effect of forest management in five metrics charactherizing the transient dynamics.
+We simulate an increase in temperature and analyze the effect of forest management in five metrics charactherizing the transient dynamics [@Boulangeat2018].
 Initial resilience ($-R_0$) and asymptotic resilience ($R_{\infty}$) measure the rate of change near to the initial and final equilibriums and are read as the system's reactivity and stability, respectively.
 Exposure ($\Delta_{state}$) measures the degree to which the old and new equilibrium's states differ, and sensitivity ($\Delta_{time}$) describes the amount of time needed to reach the new equilibrium.
 Cumulative amount of changes ($\int S(t)dt$) combines all four metrics described above to quantify the total amount of state and time in which the system is out of equilibrium and therefore vulnerable.
 In the second approach, we implement a stochastic and spatially explicit version of the model to account for limited dispersal.
 We quantify how each of the management practices accelerates the range shift of the boreal-temperate ecotone in a landscape grid.
-These analyzes might guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advancement of adaptive management practices.
+These analyzes will guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advancement of adaptive management practices.

 ![Conceptual schema of the two approaches used to test the effect of forest management on the response of forest to temperature increases. (a) Redrawn from @Boulangeat2018.
 The spatially implicit version of the model was used to investigate how forest management affects the transient dynamics following temperature increases.
 Take, for instance, a patch with environmental conditions that mainly favour boreal species, the increase in temperature due to climate change will now favour other species over the boreal ones.
 As a result, the boreal state occupancy at equilibrium under the new climate ($B_1$ at $t_1$) will be lower than it was before climate change ($B_0$ at $t_0$).
 Five metrics can describe the transient phase between the old and new equilibrium: initial resilience ($-R_0$), asymptotic resilience ($R_{\infty}$), exposure ($\Delta_{state}$), sensitivity ($\Delta_{time}$) and cumulative amount of changes ($\int S(t)dt$). (b) The spatially explicit version of the model was used to study the effect of forest management on the range shift of forest states while accounting for limited dispersal of trees and stochastic dynamics.
 The two lattice grids represent the distribution of boreal, mixed, temperate, and regeneration states along a gradient of temperature ranging from boreal dominant to temperate dominant climate conditions.
 The cell size of the grids in this figure was increased for visual clarity.
 The left and right vertical black bars indicate the range limit between boreal and mixed, and between mixed and temperate, respectively.
 The upper lattice shows the distribution of forest states in equilibrium with climate before the increase in temperature (initial state).
 The bottom lattice shows, according to @Vissault2020, that after 150 years following the increase in temperature, the mixed/temperate range limit followed climate change (red arrow), but the boreal/mixed range limit did not (faded red arrow).
 We use this scenario to study the potential of forest management to accelerate the range shift of the boreal-temperate ecotone towards colder temperatures.](manuscript/img/concept.png){#fig:concept}